 To get the best deal on Sharm el Sheikh holidays, you should be sure to book as early as possible.
 This is particularly true if you plan to visit over the peak times of Christmas/New Year, Easter, April or November.
 The best priced rooms in the most popular hotels will sell out fast, with Naama Bay and Sharks’ Bay especially popular.
 Try to avoid travelling over notoriously expensive periods such as the UK half term school holidays.

 For cheaper budget accommodation, you’re most likely to find something in the Hadaba or Shark’s Bay districts.
 Otherwise, the majority of people will take all-inclusive holiday in Sharm el Sheikh.
 Despite the slightly higher initial cost, this can actually work out very cost effective as all meals and drinks are paid for upfront.
 Find the best prices we have to offer by looking at the deals.
-For early birds, paying a low deposit at time of booking makes any holiday much more affordable.

 As one of Egypt’s prime tourist destinations, and one that has been pretty much purpose built for mass-tourism, it’s perhaps no surprise that the resort has its own large, modern airport.
 The Sharm el Sheikh International Airport (SSH) is an attractive building that has been designed to look like a billowing Bedouin tent.
 You’ll find two terminals here, with a third under construction due to be completed by the end of 2012.
 The majority of UK flights will fly into the main Terminal 1.
 A wide selection of duty-free and luxury goods shops, bars and restaurants service the Arrivals and Departures halls, and you’ll also find cash points and currency exchange facilities.